 HISTORY AND PHYSICAL / TB SCREENING AND/OR TESTING

 If an inmate has any special medical conditions, he/she should inform the medical staff at the time of his/her medical interview.
 Previous treatment records from the inmate’s physician is required and therefore, the inmate is required to sign an authorization release of records form.
 Without receipt of the treatment records, and/or verification of previous medical history, medications will not be distributed to the inmate (unless ordered by the physician).

-Due to HIPPA regulations, an inmate's health information cannot be discussed with anyone other than the inmate.
+Due to HIPAA regulations, an inmate's health information cannot be discussed with anyone other than the inmate.
 If there are any questions regarding these regulations, please visit http://www.hhs.gov/ocr/privacy/hipaa/understanding/summary/index.html or contact Valerie Weaver, RN, CCHP at (843) 915-6899.

-Under the HIPPA and medical confidentiality rules, no medical information is released to family members, friends, etc. A formal request may be made upon the inmate’s consent and authorization, and fees will be charged according to rules and regulations.
+Under the HIPAA and medical confidentiality rules, no medical information is released to family members, friends, etc. A formal request may be made upon the inmate’s consent and authorization, and fees will be charged according to rules and regulations.

 RIGHT TO REFUSE TREATMENT

 A patient has the right to refuse medical treatment.
 Upon patient’s refusal, the patient is asked to sign a Refusal of Treatment and Release of Responsibility form.
 The patient will then assume all personal responsibility for the conditions that may occur as a result of his/her refusal of treatment.
 If the patient later decides to seek medical treatment, the patient must notify the medical staff immediately.

 *Please note: Due to security reasons, the staff at J. Reuben Long Detention Center cannot give out any information concerning an inmate leaving the facility for any type of medical treatment.